MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/universal-event-tracking.md

 >
 > By clicking "I accept" you (1) agree that you are able to lawfully disclose audience details, which is personal data, to Microsoft and (2) accept the Customer Match Terms, the Microsoft Advertising Agreement, and the Microsoft Advertising policies.
 Microsoft will use the data that you upload in accordance with the [Customer Match Terms](https://go.microsoft.com/fwlink/?linkid=2106709).

-Each list can include multiple Email and CRMID items.
+Each list can include multiple Email items.
 - Include the [Customer List](../bulk-service/customer-list.md) record in the Bulk upload file and set its [Action Type](../bulk-service/customer-list.md#actiontype) field to "Add", "Remove", or "Replace".
 - Include one or more [Customer List Item](../bulk-service/customer-list-item.md) records in the same Bulk upload file and set the [Parent Id](../bulk-service/customer-list-item.md#parentid), [Sub Type](../bulk-service/customer-list-item.md#subtype), and [Text](../bulk-service/customer-list-item.md#text) fields.